sstadick/nython/README.md

 ## Synopsis

-This is using Nim's compileToC command to generate C code that Python can then pakcage as an extension module and compile natively when your package is installed elsewhere.
+This is using Nim's compileToC command to generate C code that Python can then package as an extension module and compile natively when your package is installed elsewhere.

 ## System Reqs